-I was delighted to join the NSC as Executive Director in May 2004, having previously been a program manager at a national non-profit, the director of operations at a fast-paced socially-responsible local business, and a public interest lawyer serving the deaf community in the Washington, DC area.
+I was delighted to join the Survival Center as Executive Director in May 2004, having previously been a program manager at a national non-profit, the director of operations at a fast-paced socially-responsible local business, and a public interest lawyer serving the deaf community in the Washington, DC area.
 I am active in local and regional Quaker activities, and enjoy a variety of hobbies – most recently learning to play the banjo and playing bluegrass music with my spouse, Gina.

 Sarah Pease, Program Director

 I began volunteering for the NSC in 2000 when distributing groceries every Thursday evening was the highlight of my week.
 So, when the position of Program Director became available in March 2008, I jumped at the chance to work full-time for an organization which I had come to love.
 It is always a privilege to help people get what they need, but what regularly inspires me is the warmth and generosity I see among the entire community of the NSC – clients, volunteers, and donors alike.

 Diane Drohan, Volunteer Manager; Hilltown Pantry Manager